Dark Chicken Noodle Soup

 Anyhow, regardless of whether you are similarly disappointed or of whether you also have bronchitis, you probably agree that there are days when the comfort of chicken soup is required.
 Yesterday was that day for me.
 I therefore begin my recurring series Tales of a Leftover Chicken with:

-Deep Dark Chicken Soup with Noodles for a Deep Dark Day
+Deep Dark Chicken Noodle Soup for a Deep Dark Day

 Incidentally, this soup takes a little over an hour to make (from prep to finish).
 If you love chicken soup, but you lack patience, or you just want dinner a little quicker, be sure to check out my recipe for Quick Chicken Noodle Soup in 15 Minutes.

-I hope you enjoy this dark chicken soup with noodles recipe!
+I hope you enjoy this dark chicken noodle soup.

 - 2 tbsp chicken fat or butter